leosac/access-control/src/modules/modules.md

 You should know (or be able to find out) what modules you need for your use case.
 You then need to be able to properly configure them.

-Using and configuration modules {#modules_enduser_use}
+Using and configuring modules {#modules_enduser_use}
 -------------------------------------------------------------

 Where to find modules, which modules to load, and their basic configuration take place in the the `core configuration file`.
-You can read-up a per-module documentation that will details how the configure is done for the module.
+You can read-up a per-module documentation that will detail and explain how to configure the module.

 Some module may have additional configuration files in order to not bloat the main config file.